rajatgirotra/study/gitTutorial/README.txt

 prompt>  git reset HEAD -- pom.xml  : This means that you want to remove the modified file pom.xml from the staging area.
-         the "--" means that you are done passing options to git and what follows is the name of the file/path. prompt> git rm --cached abc.txt  : This means that you want to remove the new added file abc.txt from the staging area. prompt> git rm --cached \*.o  : Remove all object files accidently added to index (ie staging area).
+         the "--" means that you are done passing options to git and what follows is the name of the file/path. prompt> git rm --cached abc.txt  : This is used to ask git to stop tracking abc.txt and remove it from the version control.
+The same cmd can also be used to remove a newly added file from the staging area. prompt> git rm --cached \*.o  : Remove all object files accidently added to index (ie staging area).
 Note the "\" is required as GIT performs it owns filename expansion.
 Very Simple:

 If you make a local change to file "abc" but havent staged it yet, user "git checkout abc" to discard it.
-If you have staged it, use "git reset HEAD abc" to unstage it, followed by "git checkout" If you have commited it already, user "git revert".
+If you have staged it, use "git reset HEAD abc" to unstage it, followed by "git checkout" If you have commited it already, use "git revert".

 GIT MOVING
 ----------

 You can also use "git mv" command to move files and directories around.
-See you dont need "git add" in this case.
+So you dont need "git add" in this case.

 prompt> git mv README.md README.rst
 prompt> git commit -m "Changed README from Markdown to ReSTructured text"